ExpressenAB/exp-containership/Quickstart.md

 Now:

-* Your app and any external services defined are started inside docker containers.
+* Your app and any external services defined are started as docker containers.
-* Your app will run using pm2 inside the container.
+* Your app will run using pm2 inside the "web" container.
-* Your local project folder is magically linked into the docker container.
-If you edit your code/config on your local hard drive, the app will be automatically restarted thanks to the pm2 'watch' feature.
+* Your local project folder is magically linked into the "web" docker container.
+If you edit your code/config on your local hard drive, the app will be automatically restarted thanks to the pm2 "watch" feature.

 ##### ... or test the app ...